0xCAFEDECAF/VanLiveConnect/README.md

 #### 5. First Run

 When the compiled sketch is started for the first time on fresh hardware, it will take a few seconds to initialize the flash-based file system.
-In my experience, a sketch binary uploaded to fresh hardware always causes the board to crash the very first time, but after that it works (uploads) fine.
+In my experience, a sketch binary uploaded to fresh hardware sometimes causes the board to crash the very first time, but after that it works (uploads) fine.

 ## 💡 Hints, tips<a name = "hints_tips"></a>